fdgonzal/Polygraph-Audio-Sync/README.md

 # Algorithm for Automatic Synchronization of Audio and Polygraph Recordings in Sleep Studies

 This repository contains an algorithm for automatically synchronizing audio and polygraph recordings, specifically designed for applications in sleep studies, such as the analysis of obstructive sleep apnea (OSA).
-It also includes a synchronized dataset of audio and polygraph recordings, available on request via [Zenodo](https://doi.org/10.5281/zenodo.14096541).
+It also includes a synchronized dataset of audio and polygraph recordings, available via [Zenodo](https://doi.org/10.5281/zenodo.14096541).
 The implementation of the synchronization algorithm can be found in the `CODE/` folder.

 ## Table of Contents
 - [Overview](#overview)